JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Love-and-Information.md

 - Director: Barbara Colaciello
 orchestra:
 # Love and Information
-Genres:
+genres:
   - Play
   - Drama
   - Experimental
-Description: "A captivating exploration of how we process information and experience relationships in the digital age, featuring a series of brisk, poignant vignettes."
+description: "A captivating exploration of how we process information and experience relationships in the digital age, featuring a series of brisk, poignant vignettes."
 ---
 *Love and Information* is a groundbreaking work by Caryl Churchill that challenges the conventions of traditional storytelling.
 The play consists of over 50 short scenes, each offering a glimpse into different characters' lives as they navigate love, knowledge, technology and human connection.
 With no fixed setting or defined characters, the scenes shift rapidly, mirroring the fast-paced and fragmented nature of modern communication.
 Churchill's play is a compelling mosaic that examines the overload of information and its impact on our emotional and social lives.